Anorexia Nervosa – Highest Mortality Rate of Any Mental Disorder: Why?

 Contributor: Gail Hamilton, MSN, RN, CRNP, Lisa Culler, MSN, RN, CRNP and Rebecca Elenback, MSN, RN, CRNP of Penn State Hershey Medical Center Eating Disorders Program

-A review of nearly fifty years of research confirms that anorexia nervosa has the highest mortality rate of any psychiatric disorder (Arcelus, Mitchel, Wales & Nelson, 2011).
+A review of nearly fifty years of research confirms that anorexia nervosa has the Highest Mortality Rate of Any Mental Disorder (Arcelus, Mitchel, Wales & Nelson, 2011).
 Anorexia Nervosa is a life-threatening disorder due to the effects of weight loss and starvation on the body and brain.